 As well as doing one of the best avocado toasts in town, this Baltic bolthole is known for its wonderful coffee (as you’d imagine from the name).
 Taking their ethos from the Ethiopian coffee ceremony, these guys bring a relaxed atmosphere to everything they do and offer some wonderful speciality brews, fresh juices and cakes and slices.
 They regularly showcase work by local artists too – take in some art and breathe in a brew.

 Aigburth is becoming a real hotspot of great independent establishments and Space Coffee are leading the way in terms of the black stuff.
 Just a three-minute walk from Aigburth Station, the lovely Lark Lane, Sefton Park and Otterspool Promenade are all close by too, making Space Coffee the perfect destination to head to and unwind after a nice weekend stroll.
 They’re one of the most creative coffee establishments on Merseyside too – salted caramel lattes and crunchie caramel lattes are just some of the delights you can try out there.

 Ziferblat, St Paul’s Square

 Not your traditional coffee shop by any means – at Ziferblat, everything you receive is free except the time you spend in there (which clocks in at a mere 8p a minute).
 You’ll get access to brew-it-yourself coffee, cakes, juices, fruit, snacks and that all-import Wi-Fi.
-Located in St Paul’s Square just tucked behind Moorfields Station, their coffee is sourced from the aforementioned 92 Degrees, so you know you’re getting the good stuff – and like the folks at 92 Degrees, they’ll be raising funds for UK Coffee Week.
+Located in St Paul’s Square just tucked behind Moorfields Station, their coffee is sourced from the aforementioned 92 Degrees, so you know you’re getting the good stuff.